esphome/esphome-devices/src/docs/devices/ESP-01S-1-channel-relay/index.md

 Size:approx. 36 x 25 x 16MM/1.4 x 0.9 x 0.6inch

-ESP-01S is removable with 4x2 header, cheap USB adapters available, but GND and GPIO0 needs connectinf for flashing
+ESP-01S is removable with 4x2 header, cheap USB adapters available, but GND and GPIO0 needs connecting for flashing

 Config has a few more additions than basic

 ## Basic Config